 301 University Boulevard

-Dr. Una Osili is Director of Research at the Indiana University Lilly Family School of Philanthropy.
+Dr. Una Osili is Associate Dean for Research and International Programs at the Indiana University Lilly Family School of Philanthropy.

 An internationally recognized expert on philanthropy, Dr. Osili frequently speaks across the country on issues related to national and international trends in philanthropy and has been quoted by national news media outlets such as The New York Times, the Chronicle of Philanthropy and Nonprofit Times.
 She has served as a member of several national and international advisory groups, including the Social Science Research Council, the United Nations Economic Commission for Africa and the United Nations Development Program.
 In 2006, she received the Stevenson Fellowship from the Nonprofit Academic Centers Council.
 In 2007, she was appointed as a fellow of the Networks Financial Institute.